Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Abstract

 \section{Abstract}

-The Reynolds equation from lubrication theory and the Stokes equations for low Reynolds number flows are distinct models of an incompressible fluid with negligible inertia.
-Here we investigate the sensitivity of the Reynolds equation to large gradients in the surface geometry.
-We present an analytic solution to the Reynolds equation in a piecewise-linear domain alongside a more general finite difference solution.
-For the Stokes equations, we use a finite difference solution for the biharmonic velocity-stream formulation.
-We compare the fluid velocity, pressure, and resistance for various step bearing geometries in the lubrication and Stokes limits.
-We find that the solutions to the Reynolds equation do not capture flow separation resulting from large cross-film pressure gradients.
-Flow separation and corner flow recirculation in step bearings are explored further; we consider the effect of smoothing large gradients in the surface geometry in order to recover limits under which the lubrication and Stokes approximations converge.
+The Reynolds equation from lubrication theory and the Stokes equations for zero Reynolds number flows are distinct models for an incompressible fluid with negligible inertia.
+Here we investigate the sensitivity of the Reynolds equation to large surface gradients, and explore flow recirculation in corner geometries in comparison to the Stokes equation.
+We compare the solutions for the Reynolds and Stokes equations in the backward facing step (BFS), the regularized BFS, and the lid-driven triangular cavity.
+For the BFS variations listed above, we compute the error in terms of the average pressure drop through the channel and show how the error increases with increasing expansion ratio and with increasing magnitude of surface gradients.
+We further investigate the phenomenology of corner flow recirculation that arises in the Stokes solutions.
+In particular, we observe that occluding the corner separated region in the Stokes solution to the BFS does not disrupt the bulk flow characteristics.